Tim-Salzmann/l4casadi/README.md

   archivePrefix={arXiv},
 }
 ```

-## Potential Overhead
-While L4CasADi was designed with efficiency in mind by internally leveraging torch's C++ interface, this can still
-result in overhead, which can be disproportionate for small, simple models.
-Thus, L4CasADi additionally provides a
-NaiveL4CasADiModule which directly recreates the PyTorch computational graph using CasADi operations and copies the
-weights --- leading to a pure C computational graph without context switches to torch.
-However, this approach is
-limited to a small predefined subset of PyTorch operations --- only Multi-Layer-Perceptron style models and inference
-on CPU are supported.

-The torch framework overhead dominates for networks smaller than three hidden layers, each with 64
-neurons (or equivalent).
-For models smaller than this size we recommend using the NaiveL4CasADiModule
-(see [here](#naive-l4casadi)).
-For larger models, the overhead becomes negligible and L4CasADi should be used.

 ## Projects using L4CasADi
 - Real-time Neural-MPC: Deep Learning Model Predictive Control for Quadrotors and Agile Robotic Platforms <br/> [Paper](https://arxiv.org/pdf/2203.07747.pdf) | [Code](https://github.com/TUM-AAS/neural-mpc)